Check out the creepy photos and find out where exactly you could go and pay your respects to these run-down runways.

 5. Berlin Templehof, Germany

 Built in 1923, Berlin-Tempelhof closed to passengers on 31 October 2008.
 Until the construction of the Pentagon, it was the largest building in the world.
 It played a key role in the Berlin Airlift but over the years it became obsolete.
 Today ‘Tempelhof Field’ is the largest public park in the city and the airport buildings host events such as raves and fashion shows.

-Said to be one of the three iconic pre-World War Two airports in Europe, along with Le Bourget in Paris and Templehof in Berlin (see above), Croydon was redolent of the romance of early aviation.
-Several famous figures, from Amy Johnson and Charles Lindbergh, to Winston Churchill, graced its runway, which crossed a road on which traffic had to be stopped by a man waving a red flag.
+Said to be one of three, iconic, pre-World War II airports in Europe (along with Le Bourget in Paris and Templehof in Berlin) Croydon was redolent of the romance of early aviation.
+Several famous figures, from Charles Lindbergh to Winston Churchill, graced its runway, which crossed a road on which traffic had to be stopped by a man waving a red flag.
 It is also famous for being the first airport with air traffic control.
 Today, the old terminal Airport House still stands, decorated by a De Havilland Heron.

-The UK has a number of old disused airfields just waiting to be turned into the next ‘regional hub’ or Mayor of London-named mega project mooted as an alternative to Heathrow’s 11th runway.
+The UK has a number of old disused airfields just waiting to be turned into the next ‘regional hub’ or Heathrow’s eleventh runway.
 RAF Binbrook, near Brookenby in Lincolnshire was used by bombers during World War II and continued to be used by the Air Force until the 1980s.
-Its biggest claim to fame is as the set for 1990 flick Memphis Belle.
+Its biggest claim to fame is that it was the film set for 1990 flick Memphis Belle.

 Also known as Yasser Arafat International Airport, this airport served the Gaza Strip.
 Opened in 1998, 700,000 passengers passed though it a year, but not for long.
 In December 2001 Israeli forces shelled its radar station and control tower, putting it out of action.
 A few weeks later, they bulldozed the runway.